brian14708/wh-briefings/statements-releases/2021-07/2021-07-27-fact-sheet-the-biden-administration-blueprint-for-a-fair-orderly-and-humane-immigration-system.md

 modified_time: 2021-07-29 08:01:33-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/27/fact-sheet-the-biden-administration-blueprint-for-a-fair-orderly-and-humane-immigration-system/
 published_time: 2021-07-27 09:30:00-04:00
-title: 'FACT SHEET: The Biden Administration Blueprint for a Fair, Orderly and Humane Immigration System'
+title: "FACT SHEET: The Biden Administration Blueprint for a Fair, Orderly and Humane\
+  \ Immigration\_System"
 ---

 The United States can have an orderly, secure, and well-managed border